- Jul 28, 2016

 Software vendors are also racing to keep up with cloud conversion.
 Since cloud service fees (such as SaaS) actually dilute their revenue and reduce short-term profits, you can expect vendor audits to escalate in an effort to generate lost sales revenue.
 In fact, 53% of cloud-focused enterprise professionals perceive “Compliance/Managing Costs/Control” as a top cloud challenge.

 But cloud migration has a shiny, silver lining!

 While vendors work to develop methods to track cloud licensing compliance, your organization can stay a step ahead by making sure that your Software Asset Management (SAM) program is razor focused on cloud challenges.
 By thinking strategically about license management, you’ll be prepared for upcoming changes in your environment.

 The new world order: A hybrid existence

-Most of us already reside in a hybrid-cloud world – licensing a mix of both on-premise, and cloud-based services.
+Most of us already reside in a hybrid-cloud world – licensing a mix of both on-premises, and cloud-based services.
 Last year, 82% of enterprises had a hybrid strategy, up from 75% in 2014.
 This precarious state is hard to avoid.
 Most vendors have yet to abandon all traditional licensing, and most organizations are not positioned to operate 100% in a cloud-based environment.